Easy Baked Boneless Chicken Thighs

 - Marinade – Add all the marinade ingredients directly to a 9 x 13 baking dish or rimmed baking sheet and combine well.
 You can also make the marinade in a mixing bowl.

-Pro tip - This chicken has wonderful pan juices, so I prefer to bake it in a ceramic baking dish to save all those pan juices as compared to a baking pan or sheet pan. - Prep Chicken - Pat the chicken dry with paper towels.
+Pro tip – This chicken has wonderful pan juices, so I prefer to bake it in a ceramic baking dish to save all those pan juices compared to a baking pan or sheet pan. - Prep Chicken – Pat the chicken dry with paper towels.
 Season the chicken generously with salt and pepper.

-Pro tip - If the chicken has excess liquid it will stew not roast.
+Pro tip – If the chicken has excess liquid, it will stew, not roast.
 Instead, we want it to bake with just enough juices to keep them moist.

-- Marinate chicken - Coat each piece of chicken with the marinade.
+- Marinate chicken – Coat each piece of chicken with the marinade.
 Then, arrange the pieces in the pan so they bake evenly.
-Add the herbs tucking some under.
+Add the herbs, tucking some under.

 Pro tip – This marinated chicken can be kept in the fridge for up to 12 hours.
 Thaw an hour before baking. - Bake the chicken for 30 to 35 minutes until the top is golden and the chicken is cooked through.
 The internal temperature, when measured with a meat thermometer in the thickest part, should read 165°F when done.

-Pro tip - Chicken is done when you cut the inside it is no longer pink and the juices will run clean.
+Pro tip – Chicken is done when you cut the inside.
+It is no longer pink, and the juices will run clean.

 Frequently asked questions

-It's better not to add veggies because they will add moisture, which will cause the chicken to stew rather than bake.
-Having said that, if you want a chicken and veggies casserole, add some potatoes, carrots, mushrooms, and parsnips.
+It’s better not to add veggies because they will add moisture, which will cause the chicken to stew rather than bake.
+Having said that, if you want a chicken-and-veggies casserole, add some potatoes, carrots, mushrooms, and parsnips.

 This is a very versatile dish and can pair with almost any veggies.
 Try sauteed green beans or asparagus, baked butternut squash, or carrots.
 You can even try a side of simple salad like celery, carrots, cabbage, etc